MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 [Mr. Tianqing Fang](https://github.com/tqfang) and my best friend in NLP: [Mr. Jiefu Ou](https://jefferyo.github.io/).

 This webpage is last updated on **2021/9/10**.

+## News

+- 2021/8/26    One paper has been accepted by EMNLP2021 Main conference.
+- 2021/1/16    One paper has been accepted by WWW2021.

 ## Research Interest